nasim3030/social-media-growth-portfolio/README.md

 # social-media-growth-portfolio
-Case studies and results from my work in social media growth, YouTube SEO, and influencer marketing.
+Case studies and results from my work in social media growth, YouTube SEO, and Pinterest influencer marketing.
 # 🌐 Social Media Growth Portfolio

 ## 👋 About Me